Ryoko Kui

 Ryoko Kui (九井諒子, Kui Ryōko) is a Japanese manga artist.
-She is best known for her manga series Delicious in Dungeon (2014–2023), serialized in Enterbrain's seinen manga magazine Harta, as well as her work Terrarium in Drawer, winning the Excellence Award in the Manga Division at the 17th Japan Media Arts Festival.
+She is best known for her manga series Delicious in Dungeon (2014–2023), serialized in Enterbrain's seinen manga magazine Harta, as well as her work Terrarium in a Drawer, winning the Excellence Award in the Manga Division at the 17th Japan Media Arts Festival.

 Biography

 Kui posted her early works on Pixiv and COMITIA before making her official debut as a manga artist in March 2011 with her short story collection The Dragon's School is on Top of the Mountain: Ryoko Kui Short Story Collection (竜の学校は山の上 九井諒子作品集, Ryū no gakkō wa Yamanoue Kui Ryōko Sakuhin-shū).
 Prior to this, she published a webcomic on her personal blog named UORIR: Amble (UORIR: アンブル編, UORIR: Anburu-hen) which ran from 2008–2012.

-In 2013, Kui won the Excellence Award in the Manga Division at the 17th Japan Media Arts Festival for her work Terrarium in Drawer.
+In 2013, Kui won the Excellence Award in the Manga Division at the 17th Japan Media Arts Festival for her work Terrarium in a Drawer.
 Her 2014 work, Delicious in Dungeon was published in the magazine Harta and received the 2015 Comic Natalie award, the 2016 Kono Manga ga Sugoi!, the 2016 Kono Manga wo Yome!, and the 2016 Zenkoku-sho Ten'in ga Eranda Osusume Komikku.
 Delicious in Dungeon received an anime adaptation in 2024, with Kui noted as being "very involved" with its production.

+An exhibition of Kui's works, including art from Delicious in Dungeon, The Dragon's School is on Top of the Mountain, Seven Little Sons of the Dragon, and Terrarium in a Drawer, debuted in Tokyo in 2024 and has since been displayed across Japan in Kyoto, Osaka, Fukuoka, and Kumamoto.
+In 2025 between October 10th to 26th the exhibit was displayed in New York at the Chelsea Walls art gallery.
+The exhibit featured original sketches and manga panels from her series, comments from Kui and her editors regarding the production process, and replications of the dishes made in Delicious in Dungeon.